 Ahead, the best professional nail drills to check out once you’re ready to power up your nail routine.

 This checks all of the nail drill boxes and then some.
-It comes with seven interchangeable attachments—all made of durable, sapphire-coated metal—that can do everything from remove dead cuticles to file acrylic nails.
+It comes with five interchangeable attachments—all made of durable, sapphire-coated metal—that can do everything from remove dead cuticles to file acrylic nails.
 The drill also has a built-in LED light so you can see exactly what you’re doing, and two speed settings that work well on both natural and acrylic nails alike.
 At this price point, you’re getting plenty of bang for your buck, and we also appreciate that it comes housed in a convenient case and with a two-year warranty.

 Best Portable: Airsee Portable Electric Nail Drill